Audio Upgrade Guide, Intro: Your OEM Nissan Stereo Sucks.

 So how then, can we make it better?
 Yes, you can.
 It’s not a lost cause at all.
 In fact, there’s a lot of things that can be done to improve the audio quality of the Nissan Frontier… it all depends on how picky you are and how far you’re willing to go:

-In the next part of this series (the actual “Part 1”), I’ll explain why the head unit is the most critical component in any car (truck) audio system.
+In Part 1 of this series (the actual “Part 1”), I’ll explain why the head unit is the most critical component in any car (truck) audio system.
 Hint: where is your brain located?

 Intro: Your OEM Stereo Sucks. (this post)